lostatc/retain-sync/docs/zielen.1.rst

 word "conflict" and the date and time of the sync.

-When calculating which files to storey locally, **zielen** first considers whole directory tree.
+When calculating which files to storey locally, **zielen** first considers whole directory trees.
 Once no more of these directory trees can fit within the storage limit, it fills the remaining space with the highest-priority individual files that remain.
 This behavior can be changed in the profile config file.